 Can you relate to the anxiety that one feels when their phone runs out of battery or it accidentally stops working??
 Well there is an actual term for it, “NOMOPHOBIA”.
 It is an abbreviation for “no-mobile-phone phobia” which is affecting our younger generation much more seriously than it is deemed to be.

-There was also a situation where marriage ended because a certain young man was addicted to gaming.
-He spent most of his evenings and his weekends playing the game.
+There was also a situation where a marriage ended because the young man was addicted to gaming.
+He spent most of his evenings and weekends playing the game.
 His wife recalls being intimate with him only three times in the six months that they stayed married.
-After trying all sorts of tactics, she quickly escaped the marriage and her partner never contacted her demanding an explanation.
+After trying all sorts of tactics, she finally chose to escape the marriage and her partner never even contacted her or asked for an explanation!

-While using a smartphone it is easy to hide the feelings by using a different smiley.
-Hiding behind a screen also prevents us from the nervousness of a real confrontation.
+While texting on a smartphone it is easy to hide feelings by using a different smiley.
+Hiding behind a screen also enables people to avoid healthy confrontation, which is necessary for a real relationship.
 This ease is creating a comfortable bubble which people are slowly refusing to leave.
-Problem here is that this bubble is also blocking the real-world interactions with the people who are actually close by.
+The problem here is that this bubble is blocking real-world interactions with people who are actually close by.
 Virtual hugs are replacing the warmth of real hugs and connection.

-In all honesty most of the people would agree that they have difficulty with the real world interactions but rather than facing those difficulties it is more comfortable to hide inside the bubble.
-There are certain ways through which we can actually balance our virtual and real life.
+In all honesty, most people would agree that they have difficulty with real world interactions but rather than facing those difficulties it is more comfortable to hide inside the bubble.
+That being said, there are certain ways through which we can actually balance our virtual and real life:

-2. Inform your partner regarding your work and have a mutual understanding to give each other the necessary space.
-Deal with your online work, emails, calls etc collectively.
-It is easier to wrap them up in a go rather than checking them over and over and doing them repeatedly throughout the day.
+2. Inform your partner regarding your work schedule and have a mutual understanding to give each other the necessary space.
+Dedicate a particular time just to deal with your online work, emails, messages etc. It is easier to wrap them up in one go rather than checking them repeatedly throughout the day.